randomscorp/AbilityChanger/README.md

 * Dream Nail and Dream Gate => Dream Nail
 * Crystal Heart => Super Dash

-For example, if you wanted the replace what object that Dream Gate spawns you can ´´´
+For example, if you wanted the replace what object that Dream Gate spawns you can:

     using AbilityChanger;
     using Satchel;